 Denese Carroll serves as Chief Operating Officer & Chief Technology Officer (COO/CTO).
-In her new role she will be responsible for delivering measurable, cost-effective results that drive the mission and vision of the Association and increase organizational effectiveness.
+In this role, Ms. Carroll is responsible for delivering measurable, cost-effective results that drive the mission and vision of the Association and increase organizational effectiveness.
 In addition, the COO/CTO provides the vision and strategic leadership for the Association’s entire information technology function.

 Eris T. Sims is the Chief of Staff for the National Association for the Advancement of Colored People.
 In this role, Ms. Sims oversees the day-to-day activities of the Executive Office and supports the president and CEO in the areas of external positioning, executive reporting and strategy.
 Read more.